KhoiBui16/face-attendance-app/README.md

 ## 📝 Project Description

-The `face-attendance-app-with-auth` is a secure and user-friendly Streamlit application for face-based attendance detection and identification, featuring user authentication and admin access control.
+The `face-attendance-app` is a secure and user-friendly Streamlit application for face-based attendance detection and identification, featuring user authentication and admin access control.
 The application supports real-time face detection and identification for seamless attendance tracking.
 Key details include:

 - **Technology**: Utilizes HAAR cascades for face detection, HOG features for face representation, and SVM or AdaBoost for classification.
 - **User Authentication**: Users must log in to perform check-in and check-out, with each action restricted to once per day.